Scalable Differentially Private Sketches under Continual Observation: Experiments

 \subsection{Experimental Environment}

-All implementations are written in C++ and publicly available\footnote{\url{https://github.com/rayneholland/CODPSketches}}.
+All implementations are written in C++.
 Experiments were conducted on a Dell Latitude 7430 running Windows 11, equipped with an Intel Core i7 processor and 32GB of RAM.
-Each configuration is evaluated over five independent trials, and we report averaged results throughout.
+Each parameter configuration is evaluated over 20 independent trials, and we report averaged results.